PratimaGurav/quiz-a-mania/Readme.md

    - __Quiz__

       - The counter mentioning which question you are at currently.
+      - Audio / play button to be clicked to read out the current questions.
       - Your current score.
       - The question which has to be answered.
+      - Audio for correct or incorrect answer.
       - 4 options to select from, out of which one is correct.

    - __Game Over__